JehanKandy/Fetch-Next-Index-in-table-in-MySQL-/README.md

 <b>This is Optical</b><br>

-<br>because I want to check user input id is the next id, so then I get tha last id and <br>
+<br>because I want to check user input id is equal to last index+1 in table the next id, so then I get tha last id and <br>
 check it in

 <br>user_add() function<br>